HandMatt/web-server/README.md

 When the server is active you will be able to access a webpage on `http://localhost:3000/` which has the following routes:

+- `/` - display `index.html`
-- `api/all` - show all datapoints
+- `api/all` - show all datapoints (JSON)
-- `api/collectors` - show all collectors
+- `api/collectors` - show all collectors (JSON)
-- `api/collector/:uuid` - show all datapoints for a given collector
+- `api/collector/:uuid` - show all datapoints for a given collector (JSON)
+- `api/collector/:uuid/shutdown` - send a shutdown command to a given collector

+## Collector Optimizations

+- Add compile options for release mode in the Cargo.toml
+- Remove UUID generation

+Currently the collector binary compiles to a size of `803,536 bytes` which is just about small enough to fit on a RPi Pico.
+Greater optimisations could be made by compiling the binary specifying a target.

 > This project demonstrates the learnings from the fifth week of the Ardan Labs: Ultimate Rust Foundations course.